Edoardo Porro: Porro’s Operation

 Until the 1700s the Caesarean section was only practiced on dead women, since the attempt of performing it on a living woman, was invariably followed by her death, as a consequence of the hemorrhagic or septic complications, which characterized the post-operatory course.

 It was only after the 1700 that the operation started losing its religious character and becoming purely obstetric: attempts of operation on living women started, with the aim of saving both the mother and the child, when natural childbirth was impossible.
 Until the latter part of the 19th century, the mortality was still virtually 100%.

-In the history of the caesarean section, the work of the Italian obstetrician Eduardo Porro represents a pivotal stage in the development of the procedure in the modern era.
+In the history of the caesarean section, the work of the Italian obstetrician Edoardo Porro represents a pivotal stage in the development of the procedure in the modern era.
 It was a surgical, obstetric, but also human revolution.

 Porro performed a hysterectomy during a caesarean operation in order to control haemorrhage and prevent peritonitis.
 Porro’s procedure contemplated the amputation of both the uterus and the ovaries after the Caesarean cut had been performed.
 The infection of these organs was, in Êfact, as Porro had correctly hypothesised, the cause of death in nearly all cases.